pombredanne/https-github.com-z88dk-z88dk.wiki-/Tool-zobjcopy.md

   Makes all global symbols that match the regex local.

 * -G regex | --global regex
-  Makes all global symbols that match the regex global.
+  Makes all local symbols that match the regex global.

 ### Examples